BUBBLINGBATHDELIGHTS/Website-for-app-creation/README.md

 ## Feature summary

 - **Catalogue browsing** – Filter, search, sort, and paginate the live product listing.
 Related items appear on product detail pages, and reviews are powered by Supabase-backed submissions.
+- **Custom ritual builder** – A Framer Motion + Zustand experience at `/customize` lets shoppers compose bases, scents, and finishers while the UI adapts to their desired mood.
 - **Wishlist + reviews** – Logged-in customers can heart products, manage their wishlist, and leave product feedback.
 Wishlists persist in Postgres.
 - **Checkout** – Guest checkout remains available while offering an optional account creation that automatically applies a 10% loyalty discount, collects marketing consent, and triggers Supabase account provisioning.
 - **Order tracking** – Customers can revisit `/orders/:id` to see shipment status, discounts applied, and a fulfillment timeline updated by your staff.